Price Guide and Frequently Asked Questions (Including Terms & Conditions)

 Ambrosia does not currently have the skill to re-string dolls, or to replace dolls' swing-eyes.
 It is not possible to mend any sort of snapped plastic, either!

-Ambrosia is sorry, but she now only accepts bears that contain degraded foam under exceptional circumstances.
+Ambrosia now only accepts bears that contain degraded foam under exceptional circumstances.
 This feels like sand or powder, or it can have hardened into lumps, particularly in the extremities; the bear will also look deflated.
 It's literally toxic and, should she agree to take on your bear, it will cost double the normal price.

 Ambrosia has many skills, but she is unable to knit or crochet, so such toys will be beyond her scope.